andylamp/grafana-tp-link/README.md

 firewall differs please follow its respective manual to open the required ports.

-There are different ways to configure the ports but personally the way I like to do this is to create individual rules in `ufw` for each application I want to allow/block and just apply them - this is also a bit more tidier in case you want to see what's going on when using `ufw status verbose`.
+There are different ways to configure the ports but personally the way I like to do this is to create individual rules in `ufw` for each application I want to allow/block and just apply them - this is also a bit tidier in case you want to see what's going on when using `ufw status verbose`.
 An example of a rule for `Grafana` is the following:

 ```